 That’s an awful lot of mixing, shaking and stirring.
 So if you’re keen to taste your way through the colours and flavours of the bartender’s art, this seems like the place to do it.
 Workshops, street food, and music round off proceedings.

 Given the festival’s success in previous years, Liquid Market has expanded to three days.
-In fact, such is its popularity that it’s spread to other cities in Austria and Germany.
+In fact, such is its popularity that it’s taken place in other cities, too.
+At the time of writing, a Berlin version was also planned for 2022.

 The event previously occupied the grounds of the Volksgarten, a well-known club venue with extensive indoor and outdoor areas, perched somewhat incongruously right in the middle of Habsburg parks and 19th-century grandeur.

 In 2020, though, public health measures obliged the organisers to seek a smaller alternative: the event took place in the grounds of the former Sophienspital hospital, with a time slot system for entry.
 And in 2021, the event shifted to the Wiener Werkshallen event venue, with over 100 bars taking part.
 The 2022 event returns to the Werkshallen.

 2022 dates and tickets

 The cocktails are poured from September 1st to September 3rd.
 You can buy tickets in advance online (see the official website below) once available.

 If those tickets seem on the expensive side, note that the entry price normally covers all drinks, too: alcoholic and non-alcoholic cocktails, water, coffee…

 How to get to Liquid Market